Kyagara/hagelslag/README.md

 - Adding to the above, 'how the hell do I stop my computer bursting into flames when it starts spamming database inserts and thousands of sockets being created/used/destroyed'.

-- Inserting into the database after every task finishes processing sucks, use transactions.
+- Inserting into the database after every task finishes processing sucks, maybe use transactions.

-- Add a Minecraft scanner as a second scanner.

 - Allow for configuration, I want to try not using a config file.

 - More error handling.

 - Spread logging properly, right now its either too spammy or too little information being logged on some levels.

-- Maybe improve the http scanner to only add IPs that return a html page.

 - Remove this weird virus that keeps adding Frieren in the code.